When you launch the Afero Profile Editor, the Startup window appears:

 When you’re ready, click Create.
 The Define the Device Type window opens.

 Open Existing Project.
-If you’ve previously saved any profiles, they will be shown as gray hexes holding the icon you assigned; e.g., the lamp, lock, running man, or water drop icons in the illustration above.
+If you’ve previously saved any profiles, they will be shown in the “cards”, holding the icons you assigned; e.g., Modulo-2 icons, thermostat, chair, car, wearable device, robot, or lamp icons in the illustration above.
 If you haven’t assigned an icon yet, a question mark will display.
 Click an icon to open the associated project.

 Clone Existing Project.
 If you have a project you’d like to use as a starting point for another, first open the project you want to clone.
 Then go to the operating system menu bar and select File > Clone Project.
 The Clone Device Profile window opens; proceed as you would when creating a new project.

-Open Documentation.
-Click to open the developer documentation in a browser window.
+Quick Links.
+Click a link in the left-hand pane to open the developer documentation and other links in a browser window.

 Once you’ve opened a project, you’ll see the Device Type Definition window, described further in Define the Device Type.